Skip to main content

 For food, rent, utility, shelter, disaster, or local crisis referrals, dial 2-1-1 or text your ZIP code to 898-211.
 The 2-1-1 Alabama service says trained operators are available 24 hours a day.

 For thoughts of suicide or a mental health crisis, call or text 988.
-A local AAA can also help with follow-up needs after the crisis, such as meals, caregiver support, safer housing, or long-term care planning.
+After the crisis, your AAA can help you look for meals, caregiver support, safer housing, benefits help, or long-term care planning.

 Contents